Lael Brainard: Federal Reserve Board

 Brainard was nominated to the Federal Reserve Board of Governors by President Barack Obama in January 2014.
 She was confirmed by the Senate by a vote of 61–31 on June 12, 2014, and began her term on June 16, 2014.
-Brainard serves as Administrative Governor, Chair of the Committee on Financial Stability, the Committee on Federal Reserve Bank Affairs, the Committee on Consumer and Community Affairs, the Committee on Payments, Clearing and Settlements, and the Subcommittee on Smaller Regional and Community Banking Organizations.
+Brainard served as Administrative Governor, Chair of the Committee on Financial Stability, the Committee on Federal Reserve Bank Affairs, the Committee on Consumer and Community Affairs, the Committee on Payments, Clearing and Settlements, and the Subcommittee on Smaller Regional and Community Banking Organizations.

 Vice Chair of the Federal Reserve

 On November 22, 2021, President Joe Biden nominated Brainard to be the vice-chair of the Federal Reserve.
 Her initial nomination was returned to President Biden on January 3, 2022, due to it expiring at the end of the year.
 President Biden renominated her the following day.

 Hearings were held on Brainard's nomination before the Senate Banking Committee on January 13, 2022.
-The committee favorably reported her nomination to the Senate floor on March 16, 2022 in a 16-8 vote.
-On April 25, 2022, the United States Senate invoked cloture on her nomination by a 54-40 vote.
-On April 26, 2022, her nomination was confirmed by the Senate by a 52-43 vote, with all Democrats present and seven Republicans voting in favor of her confirmation.
+The committee favorably reported her nomination to the Senate floor on March 16, 2022, in a 16–8 vote.
+On April 25, 2022, the United States Senate invoked cloture on her nomination by a 54–40 vote.
+On April 26, 2022, her nomination was confirmed by the Senate by a 52–43 vote, with all Democrats present and seven Republicans voting in favor of her confirmation.
 She became just the third woman to serve as Fed's Vice Chair, following Alice Rivlin and Janet Yellen.

 National Economic Council

-In February 2023, Biden selected Brainard as Director of the National Economic Council, replacing Brian Deese.
+In February 2023, Biden selected Brainard as Director of the National Economic Council (NEC), replacing Brian Deese.
 She is the second woman to serve as NEC Director, following Laura Tyson.
+As NEC director, Brainard also served at the helm of the White House Competition Council, a position she also succeeded Deese in.
+Dr. Brainard, along with Jake Sullivan and Steve Ricchetti, acted as an intermediary for Biden administration officials and lawmakers who sought access to the President according to an investigative report by the Wall Street Journal.